 Mission #1: Decrease space mission cost with system reusability

 In an effort to significantly lower the cost of space missions, reusable rockets and capsules are making a tremendous impact.
-Both Blue Origin and SpaceX have made developments in greatly diminishing the overall cost of space missions with their successful launches and landings of reusable space systems.
-In 2015, Blue Origin’s reusable rocket, New Shepard, became the first rocket to launch just short of low Earth orbit and land fully intact.
+SpaceX has made developments in greatly diminishing the overall cost of space missions with their successful launches and landings of reusable space systems.

-Soon after, SpaceX accomplished a similar feat with its Falcon 9 rocket, successfully completing the first-ever orbital launch and landing.
+With its Falcon 9 rocket, SpaceX successfully completed the first-ever orbital launch and landing.
 Prior to this, no orbital class booster had ever landed intact.
-Additionally, both vertical take-off/vertical-launch (VTVL) vehicles continued to make additional launches and landings.
+Additionally, the vertical take-off/vertical-launch (VTVL) vehicle continued to make additional launches and landings.

 Most recently, SpaceX launched its Dragon capsule from its Falcon 9 rocket for a resupply mission to the International Space Station.
 Not only did the rocket land safely after launch, the Dragon capsule arrived at the International Space Station two days later.
 This marks the Dragon spacecraft’s second delivery to the space station, making it the first reusable and commercially built spacecraft to make repeat deliveries to the ISS.
 Both the launch vehicle and the cargo capsule had VPT parts onboard for this mission.